 Did you know that the European Commission has adopted regulations for medical devices (MD) and in vitro diagnostics (IVD), replacing the previous EU Directives?
-Here’s a brief look at these new regulations and the impact they may have on your activities.
+Read below to find out what impact the new regulations might have on your development activities.

 The European Commission has made large changes in the regulatory framework for medical devices products.

-These changes will (and already have) lead to new ways of working and new routines for both manufacturers and so-called Notified Bodies.
+These changes will (and already have) lead to new ways of working and new routines for both manufacturers and so-called Notified Bodies (NBs).

 -The regulations for medical device products and for in vitro diagnostic products entered into force already in May 2017.
 Which means that we are currently in a transition period where both systems are in force.